MonashDataFluency/Power_BI/docs/02-modelling.md

 Just as you would remove unsuitable data from your queries, you may need to add new columns to your data.
 There are a variety of options in Power BI to add different columns.
 Click on the **Add Column** tab to see the ways you can add a column.

-Example:

-* Add or subtract a year to the `year` column to fix any widespread issues.
+### {.tip -}

 * Click on `gdp_percap`, click on the **Add Column** tab, click duplicate to create a separate column to run calculations on.

-### Challenge 2: {.challenge}
+### Challenge 2: Add {.challenge -}

 Perform a simple mathematical operation and add this as a new column.
 Let’s say you want to calculate Total Gross Domestic Products (GDP) per country.
-As Total GDP = Population x GDP per capita, using the new `gdp_percap` column you created in the previous example, create a new column with Total GDP per country.
+As Total GDP = Population x GDP per capita, using the new `gdp_percap` column you created in the previous example, use **Custom Column** to create a new column with Total GDP per country.

 ### Navigating 'applied steps' and undoing

 It is important to know what sort of transformations the data has gone through to understand the current state of your data.
 These steps are listed on the **Applied Steps** section on the **Query Editor**.
-Sometimes these steps might need to be moved up or down their order based on the required application.
+Sometimes these steps might need to be moved up or down based on the required application.
 These steps can also be removed by clicking on the red crossmark next to the step.
-This will undo the action it performs and takes back the data to the previous stage.
+This will undo the action it performs and returns the data to the previous stage.

 ### Refreshing data ready for analysis